Justin Turner Player Props: Red Sox vs. Angels

 Angels Pitching Rankings

-- The 8.3 strikeouts per nine innings put together by the Angels pitching staff ranks 23rd in the league.
+- The Angels pitching staff ranks 24th in MLB with a collective 8.2 strikeouts per nine innings.

-- The Angels' 3.80 team ERA ranks eighth among all MLB pitching staffs.
+- The Angels' 3.71 team ERA ranks eighth among all league pitching staffs.

-- Angels pitchers combine to allow the eighth-fewest home runs in baseball (13 total, 0.9 per game).
+- The Angels allow the seventh-fewest home runs in baseball (14 total, 0.9 per game).

-- Detmers (0-0) starts for the Angels, his third of the season.
+- Ohtani gets the start for the Angels, his fourth of the season.
+He is 2-0 with a .47 ERA and 24 strikeouts in 19 2/3 innings pitched.

-- In his last time out on Sunday, the lefty tossed five innings against the Toronto Blue Jays, giving up four earned runs while surrendering five hits.
+- His last appearance came out of the bullpen on Sunday when the righty threw 2/3 innings against the Boston Red Sox while giving up hits.

 © 2023 Data Skrive.
 All rights reserved.